TobyMaxham/sql-tutorial/basics/ch5.md

 ##EQUI JOIN
+Like cross join but with where condition where field of table A has to be identical with a field of table B.

+##NATURAL JOIN
 To solve the problem of cross joins you can use a **WHERE** condition to join a field of the first table on a field of the second table.
 Example:
 ```sql